standard/ts-standard/README.md

     "envs": [],                 // same as `env`
     "parser": "",               // a different eslint parser to use (e.g. babel, etc...)
     "project": "",              // relative path to `tsconfig.json` file
-    "formatter": "",            // an eslint formatter to output the lint results as.
-Can use eslint built-in or custom (e.g. stylish, json, etc...)
+    "report": "",               // an eslint formatter to output the lint results as (e.g. standard, stylish, json, etc...)
     "fix": false                // auto fix any lint errors found that are fixable }
 }